wnordmann/sdk/src/components/LayerListDetail.md

 Opens the [FilterModal](FilterModal.html) to filter the data in the vector layer

-Option can be disable with *allowFiltering* Prop, default to false
+Option can be disabled with *allowFiltering* Prop, defaults to false
 ```xml
 <LayerList allowFiltering={true} map={map} />
 ```